developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/use/index.md

 6. If the target device is found, tap **Device found.** The device is then moved to the Found state.
 If the device is not found, **tap Cannot find.** The device is then moved to the **Cannot Find** state.
 The device is listed under the corresponding categories accessible from the dashboard.

 <p><b>Note:</b> A device is in the <b>Disconnected</b> state if it does not communicate with the server for approximately 12 minutes.
 If a device search is performed and audio is attempted to play during this time frame, audio cannot be emitted from the target device.</p>

+### Secondary BLE

+For devices with secondary BLE beaconing capability, Device Tracker can locate the device if it loses power due to critically low battery or is manually powered off.
+Locationing is based on signals transmitted from the secondary BLE beacon.
+Attempts to locate the device must occur soon after the device loses power, prior to loss of power of the secondary BLE beacon.
+In this circumstance, the **Play Sound** feature is disabled during device search since it cannot function due to the loss of device power.

+<p>See <a href="../setup/#bleprofile">BLE Profile</a> to enable the secondary BLE beacon.</p>

+The <a href="../mgmt/#devicedetails">Secondary BLE state</a> is viewed from the **Device Details** screen.

 <!-- -->
 -----